tyseer2335/forecast-ai/deliverables/D1/planning.md

 ----
 ## Intellectual Property Confidentiality Agreement
-> Note this section is **not marked** but must be completed briefly if you have a partner.
-If you have any questions, please ask on Piazza.
->
-**By default, you own any work that you do as part of your coursework.** However, some partners may want you to keep the project confidential after the course is complete.
-As part of your first deliverable, you should discuss and agree upon an option with your partner.
-Examples include:
-1. You can share the software and the code freely with anyone with or without a license, regardless of domain, for any use.
-2. You can upload the code to GitHub or other similar publicly available domains.
-3. You will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.
-4. You will share the code under an open-source license and distribute it as you wish but only the partner can access the system deployed during the course.
-5. You will only reference the work you did in your resume, interviews, etc. You agree to not share the code or software in any capacity with anyone unless your partner has agreed to it.

-**Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

-Briefly describe which option you have agreed to.

-We have agreed that until the project is completed, source code, repository will be private, and restrict sharing to the public.
+We have agreed that until the project is completed, our work will not be available to the public.
+As such, the source code and repository will be private.
-Once the project is completed, we will completely open source everything without license, so everyone can access the source code.
+Once the project is completed, we will completely open source our code with an MIT license, so that the public can access our work.
 We will keep hosting the frontend and backend but the API cost won’t be handled by the partner.
-So we will most likely just host it ourselves unless they decide to continue the project and handle the infrastructure cost.
+As a result, we will most likely host it ourselves unless they decide to continue the project and handle the infrastructure cost.
-We will own the work that we do as part of the course and we will not be signing any legal agreements, IP ownership, etc.
+We will own the work that we do as part of the course and we will not be signing any legal agreements, IP ownership, etc as per course requirements.

 ----